Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

 Results in EIC kinematics for the azimuthally averaged back-to-back dijet yield versus $q_\perp$ are shown in Fig.\,\ref{fig:qt-xsection} (Top).
-This plot illustrates the effect of three types of NLO corrections included in our calculation: i) Sudakov suppression (green dashed curve), ii) Sudakov suppression and small-$x$ evolution (dot-dashed blue curve) and iii) all NLO corrections labeled NLO (full) -- this includes as well the NLO coefficient function computed for the first time here.
+It illustrates the effects of three types of NLO corrections: i) Sudakov suppression (green dashed curve), ii) Sudakov suppression and small-$x$ evolution (dot-dashed blue curve), and iii) all NLO corrections labeled NLO (full) -- this includes as well the NLO coefficient function computed for the first time here.
 In comparing the dotted red and dashed green curves, one observes that Sudakov suppression is very significant for $q_\perp\lesssim 1.5$ GeV.
 Small-$x$ resummation leads to an overall increase of the yield due to the proliferation of slow gluons.
-The NLO coefficient function yields a small additional contribution to the yield, which may vary depending on kinematic choices.
+This increase is slowed down by nonlinear saturation corrections.
+The NLO coefficient function yields a small additional contribution to the yield, which varies depending on kinematic choices.
 The light green band shows the dependence of the full NLO result on the jet radius $R$ which decreases slightly with increasing $R$.

 The inset shows the $q_\perp$ dependence of the $v_2=\der\sigma^{(2)}/\der\sigma^{(0)}$ coefficient, whose magnitude is very small, $ < 2\%$.
-The effect of NLO corrections on the sign of $v_2$ is significant because the LO negative value is flipped due to soft gluons being preferentially emitted close to the jet boundary.
-The sign of $v_2$ is sensitive to $R$; however, as shown in the supplemental material, $v_2^{\lambda=L} \propto \hat h^0$, is unambiguously positive for the $R$ range studied.
+NLO corrections on the sign of $v_2$ are significant because they flip the LO (negative) value due to the preferential emission of soft gluons close to the jet boundary.
+The sign of $v_2$ is therefore sensitive to $R$; however as shown in the supplemental material, $v_2^{\lambda=L} \propto \hat h^0$ is unambiguously positive for the $R$ range studied.

 Theory uncertainties in the NLO result can be divided into four classes; three of these are displayed in Fig.\,\ref{fig:qt-xsection} (Bottom).
 We first show uncertainties from the unknown order N$^2$LO contributions beyond the NLO impact factor; they are estimated by varying the running coupling scale $c=0.5-2$ both in the NLO coefficient function where $\mu_R=cP_\perp$ and in the Sudakov factor.
 Since they are parametrically of order $\alpha_s^2\ln^2(P_\perp/\mu_0)$, the band width grows with decreasing $q_\perp$.
 This illustrates the importance of controlling powers of $\alpha_s\ln(P_\perp/\mu_0)$ for future precision studies.